jon-courtney/cnn-autonomous-drone/README.md

-# Capstone Proposal: Autonomous Drone Navigation
+# Capstone Project: Autonomous Drone Navigation Using Convolutional Neural Netowrks

-Is it possible to train a drone — through supervised or reinforcement learning — to navigate by visual information alone?
+Is it possible to train a drone through supervised learning to navigate by visual information alone?

 Consider how a teenager learns to drive a car... before they drive solo, they have hours of reinforcement learning with the help of a trainer — sometimes in the form of a parent screaming “STOP!” at critical times.
 And before that, they have years of learning by example as they watch from the backseat as mom and dad drive.